bluesky/tiled/docs/source/explanations/security.md

 authentication:
   providers:
     - authenticator: tiled.authenticators:PAMAuthenticator
-      # This 'name' can be anything; it is used to differentiate
+      # This 'provider' can be any string; it is used to differentiate
       # authentication providers when multiple ones are supported.
-      name: local
+      provider: local
 trees:
   - path: /
     tree: tiled.examples.generated_minimal:tree